 Unfortunately, surgical errors are common.
 They lead to large numbers of patients filing a significant number of medical malpractice lawsuits each year.
 Sometimes, hospitals and doctors are overwhelmed with patients and surgeries, which leads them to not have enough time to deal with the patients individually.
 But that’s no excuse.

 If you or a loved one have experienced surgical errors, you might be wondering how to file a civil claim and how the process works.
-Speaking with a lawyer from Wilt and Associates, PLLC, can get your questions answered.
+Speaking with a lawyer from Wilt Injury Lawyers can get your questions answered.